-In some circumstances you may rent-out your affordable home for a temporary period.
+In some circumstances and in consultation with the Council you may rent-out your affordable home for a temporary period.
 Permission is usually required from the Council to do this.

-From 1st February 2021 the Council will be charging a Section 106 eligibility assessment fee of £150 to recover our costs for assessing the eligibility of your proposed tenant.
+The Council will charge a Section 106 eligibility assessment fee of £156.
+This is to recover our costs for assessing the eligibility of your proposed tenant.

 We usually give permission for a 12 months period, subject to review.
-Unless your Section 106 agreement allows, we will not usually give permission for a permanant letting and would expect you to market your property for sale should you be unable to occupy it yourself for a longer period.
+Unless your Section 106 agreement allows, we will not usually give permission for permanent letting.
+We would expect you to market your property for sale should you be unable to occupy it yourself for a longer period.
 This is to ensure that affordable housing designated for ownership remains in supply.

 Many affordable homes are subject to a s106 agreement.
 This is a legal agreement which usually specifies who would qualify to rent your home, and at what price.
 Before doing anything else, you should check these requirements in your s106 agreement.
+You should also check with your mortgage lender that they will also give you permission to let your property.
 For more about this, please see Understanding your s106 Agreement.
 In some cases the Council may have nomination rights.
 This means that we have the right to nominate a tenant using the Homechoice register.

 Renting the property out yourself or through a Letting Agent

 If the Council has nomination rights on your property, we may nominate a potential tenant.
 We may choose to do this using our Homechoice register.

 we will usually require you to advertise your property through a local lettings agency and using the main online advertising sites.
 These include

 This is to ensure that local people in housing need are given a chance to apply.